 Previous SLP projects include advocacy campaigns directed at local legislators, producing Public Service Announcements (PSA) and other awareness raising campaigns, fundraising and other direct service, and more!
 Click here for examples of SLP projects completed by students in grades K-12.

 Every SLP project looks different because the students drive the process.
 The ultimate goal is to give young people the opportunity, tools, confidence, and support they need to create real change in their community.

 How can I apply?

-Applications are currently closed for Fall 2020 Labs.
-Be the first to hear about our Spring 2021 Labs by completing this interest form and signing up for our monthly newsletter.
-If you have questions about the application, the Labs, or SLP more generally, please contact us at firstname.lastname@example.org.
+We are now accepting applications for our 2021 Spring Labs!
+Apply here.
+You can also be the first to hear about our future programming by completing this interest form or signing up for our monthly newsletter.
+If you have questions about the application, the Labs, or SLP more generally, please contact us at email@example.com.